 Copy-number variants (CNVs) include gross deletions (losses) or duplications (gains) of DNA material.
 Relatively small CNVs, ranging in size from a single exon to a full gene, are often called del/dup events in order to distinguish them from larger CNVs detected by traditional cytogenetic methods.
 Invitae’s assay focuses on accurately detecting these del/dup events.
 In addition, while not intended to replace cytogenetics, Invitae’s assay also detects larger CNVs involving multiple genes when those genes are part of a test order.
 Del/dups can account for a significant proportion of pathogenic changes in hereditary disorders.

 Why are deletions and duplications clinically important?

 Accurate del/dup analysis is essential to genetic diagnosis.
 DNA sequence analysis alone will usually miss del/dup events—yet these types of genetic changes can affect gene function and explain disease.
-Del/dup events are found in 9.7% of patients with a positive Invitae test.
-In some clinical areas, the frequency is much greater; in neurology it is 33.1%.
+Del/dup events are found in 9.8% of patients with a positive Invitae test (Truty 2018, in press).
+In some clinical areas, the frequency is much greater; in neurology, it is 35%.
 Other commercially available gene panels and standard exome sequencing do not always include del/dup testing which can result in missing an important genetic change.

 What is Invitae’s approach to deletions and duplications?